 What wastewater system works best near a reef?

-- Advanced septic with effluent polishing, constructed wetlands, or packaged plants that aim for near‑zero nutrient discharge, with disposal designed by qualified professionals.
+- Packaged plants that aim for near‑zero nutrient discharge, with disposal designed by qualified professionals are best.